 - In the Find Similar Titles box, enter the keywords to use to find the item, and then click Search to find it in the catalog.

 - Your search results appear in the popup window.
-If the title you want is displayed, click the Add to link next to it.
-You can also modify your search to display different results.
+If the title you want is displayed, click the +Add next to it.

-- When you have finished adding related titles, click the X in the popup window to close it.
+- If you have multiple similar titles to add, you can continue to search and add from this screen.
+When you have finished adding related titles, click the X in the popup window to close it.